scetx/datax/README.md

 In this run, we can see that the virus has barely any chance to infect other nodes because it is recovered right away.

 ## Acknowledgements
-We could not have done this project without the help of Jack Herrington, a principal software engineer, and a Youtuber who creates videos on frontend tutorials, as well as other technology deep-dives.
+We would like to give a big thank you to Jack Herrington, a principal software engineer, and a Youtuber who creates videos on frontend tutorials, as well as other technology deep-dives.
+We came across his Youtube video on his version of an epidemic simulator, and we reworked and collaborated with Jack on his open-source code to produce this project.